bsc-iitm/machine-learning-foundations/docs/appendix/gradients.md

 $$

-Observe that that the RHS is in the form of a dot product between two vectors:
+Observe that the RHS is in the form of a dot product between two vectors:

 $$